 * Schedules are subject to change due to weather and site conditions.

-- Structural work (Fall 2014): Crews repaired the bridge’s weathered steel structure by removing rust, replacing rivets and making other structural repairs and improvements.
-Damaged truss members were replaced and new truss members were added to strengthen the bridge during the first phase.
+- Structural work (Fall 2014): Crews completed repairs to the bridge’s weathered steel structure by removing rust, replacing rivets and making other structural repairs and improvements.
+Damaged truss members were replaced and new trusses were added to strengthen the bridge during the first phase.

 Ross Island Bridge